mautic/developer-documentation-new/docs/design/labelling.rst

 Makes a new object from scratch (for example, creates a calendar event or creates a new document).

-In scenarios where the user needs to supply some details or settings as part of the create process, use new to initiate the action and create to apply the user-supplied details or settings to the new object.
+In scenarios where the User needs to supply some details or settings as part of the create process, use new to initiate the action and create to apply the user-supplied details or settings to the new object.
 Compare Add, Copy, Insert, and New.

 Customize
 ^^^^^^^^^

-Allow a user to make desired changes.
+Allow a User to make desired changes.

 D
 -